hammerheim-game/hammerheim-rules/5-warbands.md

 annual taxes.
 Profile M WS BS S T W I A Ld
 4 4 4 3 3 1 3 1 8
-Weapons/Armour: A Druzhina Captain may be equipped with weapons and armour chosen from the Kislevite Warrior equipment list.
+Weapons/Armor: A Druzhina Captain may be equipped with weapons and armor chosen from the Kislevite Warrior equipment list.
 Skills: The Druzhina Captain may choose from Combat, Shooting, Academic, Strength & Speed when he gains a new